Silicosis is a long-term lung disease caused by inhaling large amounts of crystalline silica dust, usually over many years.

-Your employer should warn you about any risks to your health, make sure you're aware of the correct procedures to reduce your risk of exposure to silica dust, and supply you with the necessary equipment to protect you.
+- make sure you're aware of the correct procedures to reduce your risk of exposure to silica dust

 You can read more detailed information about the control of exposure to silica dust (PDF, 99.5kb) on the Health and Safety Executive website.

 If you've been diagnosed with silicosis, you may be able to claim compensation in one of the following ways:

 - industrial injuries disablement benefit – a sum of money paid weekly to people with silicosis who were exposed to silica while in employment (but not self-employment) and to people who have silicosis and lung cancer

 - launch a civil claim for compensation through the courts (you'll need to get legal advice about how to do this)

 - claim a lump sum in compensation under the Pneumoconiosis etc. (Workers' Compensation) Act 1979 – if you have silicosis, or you're the dependant of someone who has died from the condition, and you haven't been able to get compensation through the courts because the employer liable has stopped trading